 From the seafloor to the surface of the sun, NOAA's critical data and observations form the basis for daily weather forecasts, climate predictions, and ecosystem understanding worldwide.
 They underpin the nation's ability to understand and predict changes in ocean circulation and sea ice extent, track environmental changes allowing for improved management of fisheries and other living marine resources, and help protect life and property.
 NOAA provides an ever-expanding suite of essential products and services that drive the economic vitality of the nation and provide community leaders, planners, emergency managers, and decision makers on all spatial and time scales with trustworthy, timely information.
-NOAA is committed to building a Climate Ready Nation in all regions of the United States, making equity central to its mission, and accelerating growth in an information-based Blue Economy.
+NOAA is committed to building a climate-ready Nation in all regions of the United States and accelerating growth in an information-based Blue Economy.